zryth-solutions/page-perfect-ai-frontend/SETUP.md

 Since there's no signup page, you need to create users manually in Firebase:

 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project: `pageperfectai`
+2. Select your project: `wrytflowai`
 3. Navigate to **Authentication** → **Users** tab
 4. Click **Add user**
 5. Enter email and password